ghoomfrog/silili/README.md

 Saja Lili has no verbs.
 Everything is a noun phrase.

-*iti nama* — good food — The food is good.
+*nama iti* — good food — The food is good.

 ### Yes/No Questions